mrcepid-rap/mrcepid-filterbcf/Readme.md

           variants.norm.filtered.tagged.vcf.gz
 ```

-### 3. VEP, gnomAD, and CADD annotation
+### 3. VEP and Additional Annotations

 This step is relatively straightforward from a "running VEP" standpoint.
 Please see VEP documentation on [input options](https://www.ensembl.org/info/docs/tools/vep/script/vep_options.html#basic)
 for more information on what each flag here means.
 VEP annotation runs in three separate steps:

 1. Conversion of the filtered VCF into a sites vcf to speedup VEP annotation
 2. Running of VEP
-3. Running of CADD
-4. Using `bcftools annotate` to add gnomAD MAF and CADD score information for all alleles
+3. Using `bcftools annotate` to add additional annotations

 ```shell
 # Generate a sites file from our filtered VCF